 Pachacamac is the largest and most important archaeological site in Lima, located in the Lurin district.
 It covers an area of 465.32 hectares with a circumference of 12925.41 linear meters and is under the jurisdiction of the Ministry of Culture.
 It has a museum with the same name, with a collection of more than 6,500 pre-Hispanic pieces of various materials such as ceramics, wood, metal, and textiles.
 One of the most emblematic pieces is the idol of Pachacamac.

 The Lima Culture initially occupied Pachacamac; they built important temples and oracles that people from all over the Andes visited.
-From 600 to 1000 was occupied by the Wari Culture, where the temple of Pachacamac became very popular.
+From 600 to 1000 AD, it was occupied by the Wari culture, where the temple of Pachacamac became very popular.

-By 1470, the Incas conquered and occupied the region.
-By 1533, Pachacamas was the most important religious site of the coastal part of Peru; this was mentioned in the chronicles of the Hispanic conquistadors.
+By 1470, the Incas had conquered and occupied the region.
+By 1533, Pachacamas was the most important religious site in the coastal part of Peru; this was mentioned in the chronicles of the Hispanic conquistadors.

-It is located at 182 north of Lima, in the province of Barranca.
-Due to its 5000-year history, it is the oldest civilization in Peru and the American continent with approximately 5000 years old.
-It consists of 32 monumental buildings, contained in a complex system of settlements showing a solid religious ideology, including outstanding ceremonial buildings, residential areas of different social classes, a group of small temples, and workshops.
+It is located 182 kilometers north of Lima, in the province of Barranca.
+Due to its 5000-year history, it is the oldest civilization in Peru and the American continent, at approximately 5000 years old.
+It is made up of 32 large buildings that are part of a complex system of settlements that show a strong religious ideology.
+These include impressive buildings for ceremonies, neighborhoods for different social classes, a group of small temples, and workshops.

 Caral was listed as a World Heritage site in 2009.